-Two Factor Authentication is a security technique that supplements your SSO password – something you know – with a second, tangible identification factor – such as your phone, which is something you have.
+Two Factor Authentication is a security technique that supplements your SSO password – something you know – with a second, tangible identification factor – such as your mobile phone, something you have.

-SSO’s two-factor process is implemented in partnership with Duo Security using the Duo Universal Prompt portal.
-Two factor authentication in SSO means you will be prompted by Duo to acknowledge your login requests with your chosen method:
+SSO’s two factor authentication process is implemented with Duo Security using the Duo Universal Prompt portal.
+Two factor authentication in SSO means you will be prompted by Duo to acknowledge your login requests:

-Note that you can choose to have your computer remember your two-factor login using cookies.
+When you are prompted, you can choose to have your browser remember your Duo option using cookies.
 This means you will not have to utilize the Duo prompt for the period of time determined by your Duo administrator.
 Currently this is 5 days for the Texas A&M University System.

 Is Two Factor Authentication Required?

 It is required for all active employees and retirees of the A&M System to use two factor authentication.
 Some other users who are affiliated with the A&M System are not required to use two factor authentication; however, it is strongly recommended that they do so.

 Note that SSO’s Two Factor Authentication only applies when logging into SSO using your UIN.
 The alternate login applications that can be used with SSO will not: